SSIEK-unimelb/comp30019-proj/GDD.md

 </p>

 Progression:
-* Objective: Progress through groups of enemies on each floor, collecting useful items, using sacrifice circles to open locked doors and maps to help you navigate.
-The overarching goal is to climb to the highest level of the tower, beat the goblin king and collect his treasure.
+* Objective: Progress through groups of enemies on each floor, collecting useful items, using sacrifice circles to open locked doors and puuling off difficult movements and jumps to find secrets.
+The overarching goal is to climb to the highest level of the tower, defeat all enemies and collect the treasure.
-* Difficulty: As the player progresses through the levels, they are introduced to more difficult enemies and challenging mechanics, culminating in a boss battle against the king goblin at the final level of the tower.
+* Difficulty: As the player progresses through the levels, they are introduced to more difficult enemies and challenging mechanics.
+The number of enemies increases, the player is forced to manage their ammo and lantern oil more efficiently, and smarter, stealthier gameplay is required to stay alive.
 * Failure Condition: The player fails if they get defeated (killed) by the enemies, who work together to outnumber and swarm the player once noticed.
-The player has limited health, so gameplay is more focused on stealth.
+The player has limited health, so gameplay is oriented around stealth and staying unnoticed.

 Gameplay Mechanics:
 * Core Mechanics: The player has to move stealthily, clear obstacles, and interact with enemy bodies to progress.